Laced Weed: Definition, Looks & Serious Side Effects

 Other symptoms include disorientation, numbness, and slurred speech.
 Not what you would call recreational drug use!

-LSD, also known as acid (and a dozen other names), is an extremely powerful hallucinogen causing an array of psychedelic effects.
+LSD (Lysergic acid diethylamide), also known as acid (and a dozen other names), is an extremely powerful psychedelic drug causing an array of effects, such as intensified emotions, thoughts, and sensory perception.

 LSD isn’t typically added to joints.
 Heat breaks down acid, which means that if you simply add LSD to your weed and light it, you won’t feel its effects.